-Cianelli has assembled one of the most accomplished coaching staffs in America.
 Associate Head Track and Field Coach Greg Jack may be the most recognized name among Cianelli’s assistants, as six of his throwers have combined to win 12 NCAA national championships.
-His throwers have earned 58 All-America honors in the throwing events during his coaching career at Virginia Tech.
-Jack has also coached a total of 47 conference champions, 40 of those in the ACC and another eight in the Big East Conference.
-Jack has also coached several Olympians including Olympic finalists Marcel Lomnicky in the hammer throw and Cleopatra Borel, both of whom competed for Slovakia and Trinidad and Tobago, respectively, in Rio.
+His throwers have earned 58 All-America honors during his coaching career at Tech.
+Jack also has coached a total of 48 conference champions, 40 of those in the ACC and another eight in the BIG EAST Conference.
+In addition, Jack has coached several Olympians, including Lomnicky and Cleopatra Borel, both of whom competed for Slovakia and Trinidad and Tobago, respectively, in Rio.
 In 2006, Jack earned the National Throws Coach of the Year after Jullien won the national title in both the weight throw and the hammer throw.

 Former Hokie Ben Thomas is the head cross country and distance coach.
-In 2016, he guided the men’s team to its second NCAA cross country berth since 1987, and in the previous year, he guided the Tech women’s cross country team to an NCAA berth and a top-25 finish in 2014 marking the team’s second NCAA appearance in program history.
-In 2012, Thomas led the Hokies to the ACC title in cross country and to the NCAA National Cross Country Championships where they placed 22nd.
-Thomas was selected ACC Cross Country Coach of the Year for 2012.
-His athletes have produced 29 All America honors and 35 conference champions during his tenure at Tech.
+In 2016, he guided the men’s team to its second NCAA cross country berth since 1987, and in the previous year, he guided the Tech women’s cross country team to an NCAA berth and a top-25 finish in what marked just the team’s second NCAA appearance in program history.
+In 2012, Thomas led the Hokies to the ACC title in men’s cross country and to the NCAA Cross Country Championships, where they placed 22nd.
+He was selected ACC Cross Country Coach of the Year following that season.
+His athletes have produced 33 All-America honors and 40 conference champions during his tenure at Tech.

 Bob Phillips, an All-American for Virginia Tech in the pole vault in 1980, coaches the Tech pole vaulters.
 In 2016, Phillips received the USTFCCCA Assistant Coach of the Year honor for the Southeast Region after his pole vaulters collected 38 of 39 points at the ACC Outdoor Track and Field Championships and he won the same award in 2011.
-Since 2000, Phillips’ athletes have earned 34 All-America honors in the pole vault and he has coached a total of 39 conference champions at Virginia Tech, including 28 in the ACC.
+Since 2000, Phillips’ athletes have earned 31 All-America honors in the pole vault and he has coached a total of 40 conference champions at Virginia Tech, including 30 in the ACC.

-Cianelli added Paul Zalewski to his staff in 2014, serving as the technical director as well as the coach of all jumps and multi-events.
-Manuel Ziegler led Zalewski’s jumpers as the 2015 ACC Champion in the triple jump, setting a new ACC all-time indoor record of 54-6 (16.61 meters).
-Ziegler registered an outdoor mark of 7.88 meters (25 feet, 10.25 inches) in the long jump, placing him second on Virginia Tech’s all-time list in the long jump.
+Cianelli added Paul Zalewski to his staff in 2014, and he serves as the technical director, as well as the coach of all jumps and multi-events.
+Manuel Ziegler led Zalewski’s jumpers as the 2015 ACC champion in the triple jump in which he set a new ACC all-time indoor record of 16.61 meters (54 feet, 6 inches).
+Ziegler registered an outdoor mark of 7.88 meters (25 feet, 10.25 inches) in the long jump, placing him second on Virginia Tech’s all-time list in that event.

 Eric Johannigmeier joined the staff in a full-time capacity in the fall of 2014 and serves as the assistant cross country and distance coach.
-Johannigmeier served as a volunteer assistant for the Hokies from 2011-2013, taking part in three ACC Championships and a men’s fifth-place finish at the 2012 NCAA Outdoor Track & Field Championship.
-In 2014, Johannigmeier played a role in developing both Thomas Curtin and Hanna Green into All-Americans while also guiding the women’s and men’s cross country teams to NCAA berths in 2014 and 2015, respectively.
+Johannigmeier served as a volunteer assistant for the Hokies from 2011-13, taking part in three ACC championships and a men’s fifth-place finish at the 2012 NCAA Division I Outdoor Track and Field Championship.
+He has played an integral role in developing both Curtin and Green into All-Americans, while also helping guide the women’s and men’s cross country teams to NCAA berths in 2014 and 2015, respectively.

-Tim Vaught was the most recent addition in 2015 to Cianelli’s staff as the sprints, hurdles, and relays coach, coming from Illinois where he served as the women’s associate head track & field coach.
-Prior to Illinois, Vaught spent time at UNC-Charlotte and Coastal Carolina where was a part of six conference championship teams, including the 2013 Big South Indoor Championship at Coastal Carolina.
+Tim Vaught was the most recent addition, coming aboard in 2015 as the sprints, hurdles and relays coach.
+He arrived at Tech from Illinois, where he served as the women’s associate head track and field coach.
+Prior to Illinois, Vaught spent time at UNC Charlotte and Coastal Carolina, where he was a part of six conference championship teams, including the 2013 Big South indoor championship squad that won at Coastal Carolina.

 PREVIOUS COACHING EXPERIENCE

 Prior to Tech, Cianelli was an assistant coach for 13 seasons at Southern Methodist University in Dallas, Texas.
-With the Mustangs, Cianelli worked with 19 Olympic and World Championship competitors, 27 NCAA National Champions, 123 All-Americans and 95 conference champions.
-Cameron Taylor of New Zealand was a 1992 Olympian and All-American in the 200-meters, and Tytti Reho won the 2000 NCAA National Championship in the 800-meters.
-In cross country, both the men’s and women’s teams won the 1995 Southwest Conference Championship and earned a spot in the NCAA National Championships.
+With the Mustangs, Cianelli worked with 19 Olympic and World Championship competitors, 27 NCAA national champions, 123 All-Americans and 95 conference champions.
+Cameron Taylor of New Zealand was a 1992 Olympian and All-American in the 200-meter race, and Tytti Reho won the 2000 NCAA national championship in the 800.
+In cross country, both the men’s and women’s teams won the 1995 Southwest Conference Championship and earned a spot at the NCAA Championships.

-During Cianell’s 13 years at SMU, the track and field teams finished in the top-10 at the NCAA Championships 15 separate times.
-Cianelli served as the assistant women’s track and field and cross country coach at Cal Poly San Luis Obispo from 1985 to 1988, where he helped the outdoor track and field teams to three straight runner-up finishes at the NCAA Division II Championships.
-Cianelli also coached a total of 13 All Americans and one NCAA National Champion while at Cal Poly SLO.
-Cianelli began his coaching career at San Marcos High School in Santa Barbara, Calif., as the head boys and girls track and field coach from 1982 to 1984.
+During Cianelli’s 13 years at SMU, the track and field teams finished in the top 10 at the NCAA Championships 15 separate times.
+Cianelli served as the assistant women’s track and field and cross country coach at Cal Poly San Luis Obispo from 1985-88 and he helped the outdoor track and field teams to three straight runner-up finishes at the NCAA Division II Championships.
+Cianelli also coached a total of 13 All-Americans and one NCAA national champion while at Cal Poly SLO.
+Cianelli began his coaching career at San Marcos High School in Santa Barbara, California, as the head boys and girls track and field coach from 1982-84.
 In three seasons, he coached seven junior national qualifiers in the heptathlon and decathlon.